karenciita/LRP-Steal/README.md

 # LRP-Steal
+These scripts are free on the fivem platform!
 This was designed to enhance the role of theft.
 It was created by Shinxd and Karen for LatamRP.